Arthur R. Nichols, Landscape Architect

 - Had a tremendous impact on MN’s roadside development work

-- Designed most of MN’s waysides, scenic overlooks, and historical markers built during the 1930s and 1940s
+- Designed most of MN’s waysides, scenic overlooks, and historical markers built in 1930s and 1940s

 - Worked on plans for Northrup Mall at University of MN in 1930

-- Designed Lakewood Cemetery addition in 1948, which continued concept of cemetery as arboretum
+- Designed Lakewood Cemetery NE section addition in 1948, which continued concept of cemetery as arboretum

 Glensheen Mansion, landscape designed by Arthur Nichols